 After the identification, the registration process is complete and your account is basically ready to use.
 Before you can use your Vivid account in everyday life, you must first transfer money to your account.
 This can be done either by bank transfer or alternatively via a link that you can use to request money from friends and acquaintances and receive the money more quickly.
-However, you cannot send this link to yourself.

 What extra steps are required to open a custody account with Vivid Invest?

 As mentioned above, the free custody account with Vivid Invest can be applied for when opening the account or even later if desired.